ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 allows a token to be scoped to a specific set of origins.
 The string is prefixed with a 2-octet integer indicating the length, in network byte order.
 If empty, any non-origin-specific token can be redeemed.
 If the string contains multiple origin names, they are delimited with commas "," without any whitespace.
+If this field is not empty, the Origin MUST include its own name as one of the names in the list.

 When used in an authentication challenge, the "PrivateToken" scheme uses the following attributes: